Ch-Adrian/Platform-for-learning-Rust/README.md

 system to run technologies specified above.

 If You want to use docker You have to install\
-only docker and run relevant command.
+docker and run relevant command\
+in main directory containing docker-compose.yml file.

 ### To run docker for teacher:
 For the first time under windows or linux run:\